-- Pour batter into two loaf pans.
+- Distribute batter equally across two loaf pans.
 Top one with walnuts and top the other with Pepitas.

 - Bake until a toothpick comes out clean, about 45-50 mins

 - This bread freezes beautifully!
 Just allow to cool completely, wrap in wave paper and then wrap in foil.
 Thaw in the fridge overnight or place in microwave to reheat.